 Pahrump is a medium-sized town located in the state of Nevada.
 With a population of 35,061 people and six constituent neighborhoods, Pahrump is the seventh largest community in Nevada.

-Pahrump is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pahrump is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Pahrump who work in office and administrative support (12.64%), sales jobs (12.64%), and food service (9.44%).
+Unlike some towns, Pahrump isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pahrump are a mix of both white- and blue-collar jobs.
+Overall, Pahrump is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Pahrump who work in office and administrative support (13.58%), sales jobs (13.50%), and food service (8.02%).

 The most common language spoken in Pahrump is English.
 Other important languages spoken here include Spanish and Tagalog.